About the Lab

 Amid today’s psychedelic renaissance, more IRBs will find themselves responsible for oversight of psychedelic research.
 In this gatekeeping role, IRBs must ensure appropriate participant protection without inhibiting important science.
 Yet neither IRB perspectives on psychedelic research nor psychedelic investigator experiences with IRBs have been studied.
 Through qualitative interviews with psychedelic investigators and a survey of IRB chairpersons, this project aims to promote high-quality ethics review of psychedelic research by developing empirically informed resources for both IRBs and investigators.

-Funded by: The Greenwall Foundation
+Supported by: The Greenwall Foundation (PI Fernandez Lynch)

 The NIH BRAIN Initiative has been ongoing since 2013.
 The Initiative “is aimed at revolutionizing our understanding of the human brain” through the “development and application of innovative technologies” to deepen our understandings of how the brain and neural circuits interact in health and disease (The BRAIN Initiative, NIH, 2021).